max-monica/memoriae/README.md

 - To close the app:
   - Open a new bash terminal in the project folder
   - Run: `bash _scripts/stop.sh`
-- To destroy any remain of the app:
+- To perfom a complete teardown of the app:
   - Open a new bash terminal in the project folder
   - Run: `bash _scripts/teardown.sh`